aryan0001-coder/persistent-job-scheduler/README.md

 4. **Recurring Jobs**: Supports daily and weekly recurring jobs.
 5. **Email Notifications**: Sends notification emails when jobs are executed.
 6. **Global Error Handling**: All errors are logged and returned in a consistent format.
+7. **Distribted Execution**: Multiple worker Instance can run in parallel.
+8. **Graceful Shutdown**: On ShutDown the scheduler waits for any active job before exiting.
+9. **Cron Polling**: Uses cron based polling for checking jobs.
+10.**Metadata & Dead-Lettering**: Failed Jobs are retried upto a maximum limit and then it is forward towards dead-lettered.
+11.**Monitoring & Alerting**: I have made a seperate folder and api end point '/metrics' which logs the dead-lettered.

 ## API Overview

-- **Create Job**: `POST /api/job` - Creates a new job.
+- **Create Job**: `POST /api/job`
-- **Get All Jobs**: `GET /api/job` - Retrieves a list of all jobs.
+- **Get All Jobs**: `GET /api/job`
-- **Get Job by ID**: `GET /api/job/:id` - Retrieves a specific jic job log by its ID.
+- **Get Job by ID**: `GET /api/job/:id`
+- **Delete Job**: `DELETE /api/job/:id`
+- **Get All Logs**: `GET /api/job-log`
+- **Get Logs for a Job**: `GET /api/job-log/job/:jobId`
+- **Get Log by Log ID**: `GET /api/job-log/:id`
+- **Metrics**: `GET /metrics`
+- **Swagger Docs**: `GET /api/docs`

 ## What I Learnt From this Project ?

--How to build a persistent job scheduler that keeps track of jobs in a database, so jobs aren’t lost if the server crashes or restarts.
+-How to build a robust, persistent, and distributed job scheduler using NestJS, PostgreSQL, and Redis.

--How to implement crash recovery by polling the database for missed jobs and processing them after a restart.
--How to send notification emails automatically when jobs are executed.
+-The importance of distributed locking to prevent duplicate job execution in multi-worker environments.

+-How to implement retry logic and dead-lettering for failed jobs.

+-How to expose metrics for monitoring and integrate with Prometheus.

--How to handle recurring jobs (like daily or weekly notifications).
+-How to implement graceful shutdown to ensure no jobs are lost or left incomplete.

--How to write clean, maintainable code with proper comments, error handling, and linter fixes.ob by its ID.
+-How to handle real-world backend challenges like error handling, crash recovery, and flexible scheduling.
-- **Delete Job**: `DELETE /api/job/:id` - Deletes a specific job by its ID.
-- **Get All Job Logs**: `GET /api/job-log` - Returns a list of all job logs.
-- **Get Logs for a Specific Job**: `GET /api/job-log/job/:jobId` - Retrieves logs for a specific job.
-- **Get Log by Log ID**: `GET /api/job-log/:id` - Retrieves a specific job log by its ID.

-## What I Learnt From this Project ?

--How to build a persistent job scheduler that keeps track of jobs in a database, so jobs aren’t lost if the server crashes or restarts.
--How to implement crash recovery by polling the database for missed jobs and processing them after a restart.
--How to send notification emails automatically when jobs are executed.
--How to handle recurring jobs (like daily or weekly notifications).
--How to write clean, maintainable code with proper comments, error handling, and linter fixes.
+-How to write clean, maintainable, and production-ready code.

+git push -f -u origin main

 ## Project setup